Best Mattress Deodorizer for Freshening a Smelly Mattress

 Crib mattresses behave differently than adult mattresses.
 The surface is more sealed, which means odor stays closer to the top instead of spreading out.
 That makes deodorizing more effective, but also more noticeable if anything is left behind.

 The safest approach is a thin layer of a simple deodorizer that can be fully removed.
 No residue should remain.
-In a nursery, it becomes obvious quickly if something was not fully cleaned away because the smell comes back fast and with a vengeance.

 For information on mattress types and how they handle moisture and odor, see my crib mattress guide.